 One characteristic of Iceland's higher education system is a four-year course.
 After completion of undergraduate degree, The University of Icleand often have scholarships for those students who may want to further studies to master’s and doctorate levels.
 It is based in Vesturbær, Reykjavik and was founded in 1911.

-Top Rated Master Programs Natural Sciences in Iceland 2014/2015
+Top Master Programs in Natural Sciences in Iceland 2019

 The course language, including all teaching, is English.
 The University Centre of the Westfjords offers this programme in co-operation with the University of Akureyri.
 Teaching takes place in Ísafjörður.